trungvuNeji/MarconiReact/README.md

 # Marconi

-This was set up using [create-react-app](https://github.com/facebook/create-react-app) for fast set up.
-All the webpack and liver-reload are already included.
+This was set up using [create-react-app](https://github.com/facebook/create-react-app) for quick set up.
+All the webpack and live-reload are already included.

 Every changes should be made in the `src` folder.